 EastRussia is not responsible for any mistakes in the translated text.
 Sorry for the inconvinience.

 Please refer to the text in Russian as a source.

 The feature film “Territory”, shot in Chukotka, will be released on screens in February 2015

-Recall that the shooting took place in several stages - in Taimyr and Chukotka.
+Recall that the filming took place in several stages - in Taimyr and Chukotka.
 In the village of Provideniya, where the “Street of Geologists” decoration was specially built, the creative process took place in December 2012.
-The indigenous people of the Chukotka Autonomous Okrug were involved in the crowd scenes.
+The indigenous inhabitants of the Chukotka Autonomous Okrug were involved as the actors of the crowd scenes.

-In general, according to the director, the shooting took about two years.
+In general, according to the director, it took about two years to shoot.
 Both winter and summer expeditions were organized.
-About 150 people took part in each of them.
-Alexander Melnik stressed that the film, created by the legendary work, is a film about people.
+Each of them was attended by about 150 people.
+Alexander Melnik emphasized that the film based on the legendary work is a film about people.

-- For everyone who lives in the region, this will be a big event.
-And especially for the prophets who took part in the filming process in mass scenes, "said the governor and wished the director success in completing the installation of the film.
+- For everyone who lives in the region, this will be a great event.
+And especially for the visionaries who took a direct part in the filming process, in the crowd scenes, - said the governor and wished the director success in completing the film editing.

 Let's add that the film was shot in the new 4K format.
 At the Days of the Arctic festival, which took place in Moscow from 20 to 22 November, visitors to the event could see fragments of it.